Postcard of the Baltimore Catalog House, circa 1925. Public domain image.

 Renew and Reuse

-Montgomery Ward closed the retail store and catalog center in 1985.
-Himmelrich Associates, Inc., a Baltimore-based real estate firm, worked with the city and state to clean up contaminants at the site, including asbestos, petroleum, PCBs, and lead paint.
+Flagging sales spurred Montgomery Ward to close its entire catalog business and the original Baltimore retail store in 1985.
+The building sat empty until 2000, when Himmelrich Associates, Inc, a Baltimore-based real estate firm, purchased it and began a $75 million rehabilitation.
+The firm worked with the city and state to clean up contaminants at the site, including asbestos, petroleum, PCBs, and lead paint.
 They installed a variety of green technologies including a 30,000-square-foot green roof.
-The office park opened in 2002 and has received national recognition for its innovative environmental solutions for the former industrial, commercial property.
+The office park opened in 2002 and has received national recognition for its innovative environmental solutions at the former industrial property.